The baby expo and doula marketing: Tips for your doula booth and baby fairs

-Is there a local baby or maternity fair coming up in your region?
-Tables can be expensive, so it’s important to make an informed decision if this is the right investment for your doula business.
-If you DO decide to purchase a booth, we’ll explore ways to make sure your birth or postpartum business booth stands out from the crowd and helps you build your practice.
+Is there a local baby expo or fair coming up in your region?
+An expo booth or table can be expensive, so it’s essential to make an informed decision about whether this is the right investment for your doula business.
+If you DO decide to purchase an expo booth, we’ll explore ways to make sure your birth or postpartum business stands out from the crowd and your investment in the expo helps to attract new clients.

 Is this baby fair a good match for your birth practice?

-That’s right, just because there is a baby fair in town, it still may not be the right place for you to promote your birth practice.
+That’s right, just because there is a baby expo in town, it still may not be the right place for you to promote your birth practice.

 Is it necessary to attend your local baby fair?
 Absolutely not!
-Instead, take a careful look at the following criteria to help you evaluate whether or not a particular fair is the right match for you.
+Instead, take a careful look at the following criteria to help you evaluate whether or not a particular maternity expo event is the right match for you.
 One client who recently decided NOT to attend the local fair, commented:

 “I feel like I am beginning to shed some of the “obligatory” promotion that I was so used to doing.
 I felt that it was necessary to do these.”